 Understanding the collective behaviour of an ensemble of quantum emitters coupled to the electromagnetic radiation is a long-standing problem in atomic physics and quantum optics \cite{dickeDicke1954,lehmbergLehmberg1970,agarwalAgarwal1970,grossHaroche1982}.
-When the inter-emitter distance is made comparable or smaller than the wavelength of the radiative transition, their dipolar interactions become strong and the emission becomes collective, resulting in a strongly-interacting and dissipative quantum many-body problem.
-These subwavelength conditions can lead to spectacular collective effects such as cooperative Lamb shifts \cite{friedbergManassah1973,keaveneyAdams2012}, superradiance and subradiance \cite{dickeDicke1954,grossHaroche1982}.
+When the inter-emitter distance is made comparable or smaller than the wavelength of the radiative transition, their dipolar interactions become strong and the emission collective, resulting in a strongly-interacting and dissipative quantum many-body problem.
+These subwavelength conditions lead to spectacular collective effects such as cooperative Lamb shifts \cite{friedbergManassah1973,keaveneyAdams2012}, superradiance and subradiance \cite{dickeDicke1954,grossHaroche1982}.

-The problem has recently received renewed attention as different experimental platforms -- such as ultracold atoms \cite{srakaewZeiher2023,ruiBloch2020} and semiconductor dipolar excitons \cite{lagoinDubin2024,scuriPark2018,backImamoglu2018} -- are now entering this strongly-interacting regime.
-Combined with their ability to arrange the emitters in precise geometries, this results in an exquisite control of the light-matter interaction and of the emerging collective behaviour.
-These capabilities have recently led to remarkable applications, such as the realisation of single-layer mirrors of atoms \cite{bettlesAdams2016,shahmoonYelin2017,ruiBloch2020} -- where coherent and spatial control of their reflectivity was also achieved \cite{srakaewZeiher2023} -- as well as of excitons \cite{zeytinogluImamoglu2017,backImamoglu2018,zhouPark2017,scuriPark2018}, contributing towards the realisation of metasurfaces that can control the quantum properties of light \cite{bekensteinLukin2020,srakaewZeiher2023,solntsevKivshar2021}.
+The problem is receiving renewed attention, as different experimental platforms -- ultracold atoms \cite{srakaewZeiher2023,ruiBloch2020} and semiconductor dipolar excitons \cite{lagoinDubin2024,scuriPark2018,backImamoglu2018} -- are now entering the strongly-interacting regime.
+Combined with the experimental ability to arrange quantum emitters in precise geometries, the achievement of strong coupling results in an exquisite control of the light-matter interaction and of the emerging collective behaviour.
+These capabilities have recently led to remarkable applications, such as the realisation of single-layer mirrors of atoms \cite{bettlesAdams2016,shahmoonYelin2017,ruiBloch2020} -- with coherent and spatial control of their reflectivity \cite{srakaewZeiher2023} -- as well as of excitons \cite{zeytinogluImamoglu2017,backImamoglu2018,zhouPark2017,scuriPark2018}, contributing towards the realisation of metasurfaces that can control the quantum properties of light \cite{bekensteinLukin2020,srakaewZeiher2023,solntsevKivshar2021}.